mirzamahmud/api_service_interceptor/README.md

 ## api_service_interceptor

-A Flutter package that will help for fetching and passing data to the server.
+Api Service interceptor is a Flutter package that helps you to fetch and pass data from Server within the easiest way.

 ## API Service Interceptor